 The buckling in the lateral direction is most probable when the pipelines are laid on a flat area or bund area (SABKHA area as it is also known in a desert) for sabkha areas and when it is not provided with sufficient lateral resistance.
 However, when the pipelines are buried in a normal trench, the soil constraints in the lateral direction are high due to a large mass of soil, and chances of lateral buckling are not present.

 Upheaval Buckling Calculation

-Calculation for the upheaval buckling is based on the technical paper “About Upheaval and Lateral buckling of embedded pipelines” by Dr. K. Peters (3R International Edition 2006) for the underground pipelines and flowlines.
+The calculation for the upheaval buckling is based on the technical paper “About Upheaval and Lateral buckling of embedded pipelines” by Dr. K. Peters (3R International Edition 2006) for the underground pipelines and flowlines.

 Based on the calculations, the maximum allowable overbend angle, in 12m of pipe length (Cold bend length considered in Pipelines), along the pipeline route and other calculation parameters are specified in the applicable calculation reports and the drawings.
-The calculations can also be done with the development of programs in ‘Mathcad,’ or equivalent software based on Dr. K. Peters technical paper as mentioned above.
+The calculations can also be done with the development of programs in ‘Mathcad,’ or equivalent software based on Dr. K. Peter’s technical paper as mentioned above.

-Phase-1: Calculation is done based on the topographically surveyed pipeline corridor profile
+Phase 1: Calculation is done based on the topographically surveyed pipeline corridor profile

 Lateral Buckling Resistance in SABKHA